Peter Ulrik Magnus Hount

-He attended Kristiansand Cathedral School.
+Peter attended Kristiansand Cathedral School.
 He began his studies at the University of Copenhagen in 1786.
 He became in 1793 assistant pastor at Voss in Hordaland.
 In 1800 he became vicar of Moss in Østfold, and later became provost at Nedre Borgesyssel deanery (Nedre Borgesyssel prosti) in the Diocese of Borg.

-Together with John Hansen Sørbrøden, he represented Smaalenenes amt (now Østfold) at the Norwegian Constituent Assembly at Eidsvoll in 1814 where they both voted with the independence party (Selvstendighetspartiet).
+Together with John Hansen Sørbrøden, he represented Smaalenenes amt (now Østfold) at the Norwegian Constituent Assembly at Eidsvoll.
+In 1814 where they both voted with the independence party (Selvstendighetspartiet).
 He was a member of the Parliament of Norway for the period 1815–1816.
 He was decorated Knight of the Swedish Order of the Polar Star in 1815.